-Interim Title IX Coordinator Justin M. Bell, JD Library Room 307 jbell@hartford.edu (860) 768-4880
+Title IX Coordinator

+Jason T. Martinez, Esq.

+Computer and Administration Center, Room 321 jamartine@hartford.edu; title9@hartford.edu (860) 768-5255

 On Campus Sexual Assault Reporting Procedure:

 Informal Process: This process will involve Connections Health Education and Wellness Center and the Women and Gender Resources Center, and the Assistant Vice President for Student Health and Wellness; these areas will act as the "hub" for the campus Sexual Assault Program.
 In the event that a student wants to speak to an advocate; these offices would be a primary point of contact.